 Despite an intergovernmental agreement signed between Hungary and Croatia in 2011, the interconnector still functions only in one direction: from Hungary towards Croatia.
 The significant investments made by MOL yielded huge benefits to Croatia so far in terms of energy security, but the lack of bidirectional flow prevents the interconnector from fulfilling its role in enhancing the energy security of not only Croatia but the wider region.
-The lack of bidirectional flow also limits MOL’s ability to achieve returns on its financial investment.

 Ensuring security of gas supply for Croatian households

 2009: In line with the Gas Master Agreement, the Government-nominated entity, the 100% state-owned Plinacro purchased the gas storage business (PSP Okoli) from INA at fair price confirmed by a reputable international accounting company.
 At the same time, MOL agreed that INA would lease back this facility for a period of five years at an annual fee of HRK 150 million.
 This guaranteed a return period of 5-6 years to Plinacro on its investment.
 In the same agreement, Croatia had also undertaken to take over Prirodni Plin, INA’s gas trading company.